m4ndingo/.net-WebBruteForcer/README.md

 - Logging added
 	- Newtonsoft JSON library added
-	- Now, each scan creates the "logs" folder if bnot exists
+	- Now, each scan creates the "logs" folder if not exists
 	- And for each hostname bruteforced, the following files are created:
 		- <hostname>-bf_results.txt   # log in plain text
 		- <hostname>-bf_results.json  # log in json format